 Ravenclaw students aside from Luna and Cho do even less than the Hufflepuff students throughout the series, mainly due to the fact that the reader almost never sees members of that house from Harry's year present throughout the series.
 However, they are a lesser example than Hufflepuff since they have the eccentric fan-favorite Luna Lovegood as its representative and its Common Room has actually been seen.

 Amusingly enough, the two Ravenclaw Perfects are two of the only three named characters from Harry's year (less than the four or perhaps five in Hufflepuff).
 Padma Patil, Parvati's twin sister, (and Ron's date for the Yule Ball) has some characterization.
-Both Anthony Goldstein, the other Perfect, and Terry Boot are just Satellite Characters, who get mentioned a couple of times in Book 5.
+Both Anthony Goldstein, the other Prefect, and Terry Boot are just Satellite Characters, who get mentioned a couple of times in Book 5.
 It actually takes some thought to come up with Ravenclaw characters after Luna and Cho Chang.

 The (live) Southerlings in Garth Nix's Abhorsen, who border on being a Mauve Shirt Army.
 They are refugees from the far southern countries who are seeking asylum in the Old Kingdom, even though they don't know about the magic that inhabits it.
 Their main features are their blue caps and scarves and their desperate need for protection, since the bad guy's plan is to kill and resurrect a lot of them at once.
 Instant Zerg Rush.
 Avoiding this takes up a lot of the heroes' time.
 The reason they're even in the Old Kingdom is to give certain Ancelstierre officials political brownie points.

 Mistborn has an odd example of this in the second book.
 The heroes deliberately set up the city they're protecting as a Hufflepuff House, so they'll have that third party power of choosing which invading army to ally with.
 As the description may indicate . . . they're kinda desperate.